Are you planning a trip to Japan in July?

 Sapporo

-In Sapporo, July is the time for the Sapporo Summer Festival, which is held from July 20 to August 19.
+In Sapporo, the Sapporo Summer Festival is held from July 20 to August 19.

 The festival features a variety of events, including a beer garden, a food festival, and a parade of floats.